bjornedstrom/python-signify/README.md

 [![Build Status](https://travis-ci.org/bjornedstrom/python-signify.png?branch=master)](https://travis-ci.org/bjornedstrom/python-signify)

-[Signify](http://www.tedunangst.com/flak/post/signify) was originally written for OpenBSD to sign files and packages, as a light-weight replacement for using PGP. python-signify is a module for working with Signify keys/signatures from Python.
-The module allow you to sign/verify messages and work with Signify keypairs.
+[Signify](http://www.tedunangst.com/flak/post/signify) was originally written for OpenBSD to sign files and packages, as a light-weight replacement to using PGP. **python-signify** is a module for working with Signify keys/signatures from Python.
+This module allow you to sign/verify messages and work with Signify keypairs.

 Specifically this project contains two modules that you can use depending on requirements: the first one re-implements Signify functionality directly, and is the recommended use of python-signify.
 The second one uses the `subprocess` module and use the `signify` binary.